ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 (authorship and order to be discussed)

 ^1^Department of Biological Sciences, Simon Fraser University, Burnaby BC, V5A 1S6, Canada
 ^*^Corresponding author: phone: 1-778-782-3989; email: sean_anderson@sfu.ca

+Short title: ss3sim: Stock Synthesis simulation

 \clearpage

 # Abstract

+< 300 words

 # Introduction

 Simulation is a critical component to testing fishery stock-assessment methods [@hilborn1992].
-With simulation, we can evaluate the precision and bias of increasingly complex assessment methods (REF) in a controlled environment where the true state of a fishery is known.
-Recently, simulation studies have been key to improving methods to assess, for example, natural mortality (REF), XX (REF), and XX (REF).
-(Possible refs: [@lee2011; @piner2011; @methot2011;
+With simulation, we can evaluate the precision and bias of complex assessment methods in a controlled environment where we know the true state of nature (REFs).
+Recently, simulation studies have been key to improving strategies for dealing with, for example, time-varying natural mortality [@lee2011; @jiao2012; @deroba2013], uncertainty in steepness of the stock-recruit relationship [@lee2012], and uncertainty in stock productivity [@ianelli2002].
-@jiao2012; @lee2012])

-Stock Synthesis [SS; @methot2012], is a widely-used stock-assessment framework.
-It implements a statistical catch-at-age Integrated Analysis population dynamics models using a wide range of minimally-processed data [@maunder2012; @methot2012].
-By using this already-developed assessment framework, those conducting stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2012].
-Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly on the west coast of the United States and Australia, where it was used in 60?/XX (REF) and XX/XX (REF) assessments in 2012.
+Stock Synthesis [SS; @methot2013], is a widely-used stock-assessment framework.
+It implements statistical age-structured population dynamics models using a wide range of minimally-processed data [@maunder2012; @methot2013].
+By using this framework, individuals conducting stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
+Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments, respectively, as of 2012 [@methot2013].

-While SS is increasingly the standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization (REF?), we lack a generalized framework to link these components in a simulation context.
+Although SS is increasingly a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, we lack a generalized framework to link these components in a simulation context.
 Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
 We begin by outlining the general philosophy of ss3sim and describing its functions.
 We then demonstrate the software by developing a simple example.
 We conclude by discussing how ss3sim complements other stock assessment simulation software and outlining research questions our accessible and general SS simulation framework could address.

 # The ss3sim framework